 What time of day are the fish you want to catch most active?

-You have the forecast for the next five days, what sections of what days seem to be most ideal for your fishing adventures?
+You have the forecast for the next five days.
+What sections of what days seem to be most ideal for your fishing adventures?
 Which periods are the worst for you personally?

 At the end of the day, your family is important to you.
 Be prepared to compromise.
 Which time periods do you see that may accomplish your goals, even if they’re not ideal?